lee-dohm/code-smells/README.md

 Data items tend to be like children; they enjoy hanging around in groups together.
 Often you'll see the same three or four data items together in lots of places: fields in a couple of classes, parameters in many method signatures.
 Bunches of data that hang around together really ought to be made into their own object.

+#### Disjointed API

+* [Refactoring: Ruby Edition][refactoring-ruby]

+> Libraries are often written with flexibility as the number one priority.
+The author needs to build in this flexibility so that her library can be used by many different people in many different ways.
+This flexibility often presents itself as a relatively fine-grained, disjointed API, with many configuration options.

 #### Divergent Change

 * p79